Frequently asked questions

 Why am I seeing £29 on my card statement?

 When you pay by contactless debit or credit card, a pre-authorisation amount of £29 is reserved on your card.
-This will be replaced with the actual charge amount within two working days of your charge.
+This will be replaced with the actual charge amount, usually at the end of the charge but sometimes (depending on the bank) within two working days of your charge.

 How long does it take for the pre-authorisation to clear?

-Normally the pre-authorisation amount is replaced by the actual charge amount within 2 working days (if it appears at all).
+Normally the pre-authorisation amount is replaced by the actual charge amount within at the end of the charging session (if it appears at all).

-If you had a failed charge, it can take up to 5 working days to disappear.
+If you had a failed charge, it can also take up to 2 working days to disappear.

 Where can I access my receipts and charging history?

-If you need a receipt or have a query about payment please email firstname.lastname@example.org or call our 24-hour driver helpline on 03300 1000 50.
+If you need a receipt or have a query about payment please email firstname.lastname@example.org with the chargepoint, date of charge and last four digits of the bank card you used to pay.

 How do I use an Engenie electric car charger?